OpenMDAO/OpenMDAO-Framework/docs/complex/example.rst

 The value of the engine RPM is now 2500.
 Let's see what happens if we try to set the RPM to something invalid.

+.. doctest:: vars

     >>> my_engine.RPM = "Hello"
     Traceback (most recent call last):
         ...
-    TraitError: Trait 'RPM' must be a float in the range [1000.0, 6000.0] but a value of Hello <type 'str'> was specified.
+    TraitError: Trait 'RPM' must be a float having untis compatible with 'rpm' but a value of Hello <type 'str'> was specified.

 The value ``"Hello"`` is invalid because RPM expects a value of type Float.
-Now, let's try setting the engine speed to a value that exceeds the maximum, which is 6000 RPM.
+Now, let's try setting the throttle to a value that exceeds the maximum.

+.. doctest:: vars

-    >>> my_engine.RPM = 7500
+    >>> my_engine.throttle = 2.0
     Traceback (most recent call last):
         ...
-    TraitError: Trait 'RPM' must be a float in the range [1000.0, 6000.0] but a value of 7500 <type 'int'> was specified.
+    TraitError: Trait 'throttle' must be a float in the range [0.01, 1.0] but a value of 2.0 <type 'float'> was specified.

-OpenMDAO raises an exception indicating that the maximum value for RPM has been violated.
+OpenMDAO raises an exception indicating that the maximum value for throttle has been violated.
 This exception can be handled to provide some logical response to this situation.
 Now, run the engine and examine the power and torque at 2500 RPM.

+.. doctest:: vars

     >>> my_engine.run()
     >>> my_engine.torque